• Skip to primary navigation

 Pumpkin Rice Krispie Treats

-These are the best pumpkin Rice Krispie treats!
+These are the best pumpkin Rice Krispie squares!
 They are so easy to make and turn out sweet, soft and gooey!
-Plus they don't taste like pumpkin so kids love them too.

 Print Pin Rate